Ayman-E/Rubiks-Cube/README.md

   - The current average steps to solve is 223, it has been shown that any cube can be solved in 20 moves or less
   - Skip steps like Yellow Daisy / Switch algorithm to non-beginner algorithm
 - Add more error catching, if the input is invalid, it continuously tries to solve the impossible cube
+- Make the steps print out in a more legible way